 For anyone starting on their poker journey, there are plenty of facets of the game to learn .
 Betting, bluffing, pot equity – they’ll all appear at some point or another as you learn the game and become familiar with its rules and strategies.

-There’s good news when it comes to poker hands rankings, as you can learn poker hands easily.
+There’s good news when it comes to hands rankings, as you can learn them easily.
 There are only 10 different types of hands you can get in poker, and they’re all pretty easy to both understand and remember.
 This means that you’ll easily be able to tell a full house from a royal flush quickly, after which you can get on with learning more advanced strategies and skills that top poker players need to understand.

 The most popular form of poker in the world is Texas hold’em , by some distance.
 This means that we’ll be concentrating on Texas hold’em throughout this page.
-The first thing to learn, even before the poker hands order, is how to form a hand when you’re playing.
+The first thing to learn, even before the order, is how to form a hand when you’re playing.

 This is the best hand in poker, however it’s incredibly rare to see – some experienced players have never managed to hit one.
 It is formed when a player gets 10-J-Q-K-A, all of the same suit.